Frequently Asked Questions

 I will sometimes allow another musician to use my amplifier / sound system, but only if this has been agreed in advance.
 They must have their own Public Liability Insurance, as my insurance doesn’t cover the use of my equipment by other people.

-Please note: even if this has been agreed in advance, if I think there’s any risk of my equipment being damaged (for example if the person is acting drunk or aggressively) then I reserve the right to refuse to let them use my equipment on the night.
+Please note: even if this has been agreed in advance, I reserve the right to refuse to let somebody use my equipment on the night if I feel there’s any risk of my equipment being damaged (for example if the person is acting drunk or aggressively).

 Food & Drink